marianabritoazevedo/data-structure-ii/network_with_wikipedia/README.md

 ### Core Decomposition

 Core decomposition is relacioned to the cores hierarchy, in which the nodes are deleted recursively in a network.
 For this, there are two metrics: k-core and k-shell.
 A k-core refers to a subnet in which all nodes have at least k neighbors.
-The nodes eliminated to reach a um k-core are called shell.
+The nodes eliminated to reach a k-core are called shell.

 By analyzing the network, it was possible to see that it has 106 layers.
-Therefore, in the figure below it is possible see that the maximum k-core is 168, indicated with blue color, and the k-shell is 123, represented with red color.
+Therefore, in the figure below it is possible to see that the maximum k-core is 168, indicated with blue color, and the k-shell is 123, represented with red color.

 <p align="center">
   <img src="./img/core_d_2_back_white.png">